TryGhost/node-sqlite3/README.md

 # API

 `node-sqlite3` has built-in function call serialization and automatically waits before executing a blocking action until no other action is pending.
 This means that it's safe start calling functions on the database object even if it is not yet fully opened.
 The `Database#close()` function will wait until all pending queries are completed before closing the database.
 To control serialization and parallelization of queries, see the *Control Flow* section of this document.
+For debugging aid, consult the *Error Messages* section.

 ## new sqlite3.Database(filename, [mode], [callback])